 Whole-house dehumidifiers from Aprilaire, for example, are some of the most durable and longest-lasting units on the market.
 These units come with a five-year warranty, indicating the manufacturer’s confidence in their product.

-On the other hand, portable dehumidifiers from Frigidaire and Honeywell are also known for their durability and quality.
+Portable dehumidifiers from Frigidaire and Honeywell are also known for their durability and quality.
 These units usually have a lifespan of three to five years.

-The size of the room also affects how long a dehumidifier will last.
 A dehumidifier used in a small room will not have to work as hard as one used in a larger room.

 The type of dehumidifier you buy will also affect how long it lasts.
-Whole-house dehumidifiers are typically more durable and have a longer lifespan than portable units.
+Whole-house dehumidifiers are more durable and have a longer lifespan than portable units.

-A dehumidifier used in extremely cold conditions (below 60°F) can suffer from damage as the moisture removed from the air can freeze after condensing onto the cooling coil.
+On a flip side, a dehumidifier used in extremely cold conditions (below 60°F) can suffer from damage as the moisture removed from the air can freeze after condensing onto the cooling coil.
 If this happens, these units will have a shorter lifespan than those used in moderate climates.

 There are a few things you can do to extend the lifespan of your dehumidifier:

 - Empty and clean the water bucket regularly